gadhagod/GadhaBot/README.md

 Then create .env:
 $ sudo nano .env

-Write the following into the file:
-DISCORD_BOT_SECRET=sercret bot token
 Change the values of the enviroment variables to your email credentials and your bot token.